-FIGURE 12.8 The Octopus console screen
+Figure 12.8: The Octopus console screen

 Next you need to add a specification that identifies which information you wish to replicate and to which source.
-Select Maintenance Add Specification from the Octopus console menu.
-This will produce the Specifications screen shown in Figure 12.9.
+Select Maintenance > Add Specification > Share from the Octopus console menu.
+This will produce the Mirror Shares screen shown in Figure 12.9.
 You should first configure your system to replicate all share information.
-This is performed by selecting the Mirror Shares radio button at the top of the screen.